welthagenchristopher/McTunnel/README.md

   I am aware of, and plan to address this issue in future releases.

 - **Router Configuration for Hosting**:
-  To properly use the hosting functionality, ensure that **an appropriate tcp on your router is forwarded** to the machine running
+  To properly use the hosting functionality, ensure that **an appropriate tcp port on your router is forwarded** to the machine running
   McTunnel.
 Without this, external SSH connections required for port mapping may fail.

 - **Intended Use and Error Messages**: